irisnet/irishub/docs/cli-client/stake/unjail.md

 ## Introduction

-Unjail validator previously jailed for downtime
+Unjail validator which may be jailed previously for downtime

 ## Usage